CloudRealm/site/docs/troubleshooting.md

 ## I am having issues logging into my Apple Account
 To potentially resolve this issue, go to https://account.apple.com/, and delete any duplicate devices and try again.
-OpenBubbles does not support logging in with app-specific passwords and hardware keys Please use a email and password to login.
+OpenBubbles does not support login via app-specific passwords and hardware keys Please use a email and password to login.

 ## Debug relay issues (device offline/code not found)